-Analysing the discourse in discussion forums of CS projects can help to understand underlying patterns of collaborative knowledge creation and to identify highly engaged users.
+Analysing the discourse in discussion forums of CS projects can help us to understand underlying patterns of collaborative knowledge creation and to identify highly engaged users.
 We ask the question: What can the quantitative analysis of forum data tell us about these patterns?

 A minority of power users is responsible for most of the discourse.

-Volunteers shape the discourse to a larger extent than anticipated
+Volunteers shape the discourse to a larger extent than anticipated.

 The above figure shows a combination of multiple bar charts.
-The bar on the left shows the distribution of the total comments across our seven analysed projects.
-In the middle, we see the top users, to the right the distribution of user roles among them and on the very right their composition.
+The bar on the left shows the distribution of total comments across our seven analysed projects.
+In the middle, we see the top users, to the right the distribution of user roles among them and on the extreme right their composition.